 Brittany, the westernmost part of France, can lay claim to having some of the country’s best beaches.
 The peninsula is surrounded by sea on three sides; to the north by the English Channel, to the west by the Atlantic Ocean and to the south by the Bay of Biscay.
 The beauty and drama of the natural environment and ecosystems change markedly as you meander along the region’s 1,800 miles (2,900km) of coastline.
 Follow any of the coastal hiking routes or roads and you will encounter innumerable picturesque estuaries, moody dramatic cliffs, historic maritime towns, little fishing ports and pretty small harbours.
-Offshore, a large proportion of the region’s 800 islands and islets are accessible to visitors.
+Offshore, a large number of the region’s 800 islands are accessible to visitors.

 You will also discover hundreds upon hundreds of wonderful beaches; some stretch for miles into the distance while others are just 800 yards (730m) of picture perfect soft white sand and turquoise sea.
 With such a diversity of seascapes and landscapes; from grand La Belle Époque resorts to secluded coves visited only by seabirds and intrepid travellers, any list of Brittany’s best beaches can only be subjective and ephemeral.

 With that important proviso, here is a brief run-through of what, I believe, are currently some of the best beaches in Brittany worth exploring.
-To make the journey easy to follow and look-up on a map, I have grouped the beaches within a short drive from the nearest main town.
+To make the journey easy to follow on a map, I have grouped the beaches within a short drive from the nearest main town.

 Located in an area of the north coast known as La Côte de Penthièvre, the area around Erquy boasts some great beaches and I would highlight Plage Saint-Michel and Caroual Plage as worth visiting; both offer miles of soft white sand and are great for children.
 At low-tide, it is possible to walk from Caroual around the headland to the nearby beach at Saint-Pabu.
 The neighbouring beaches of Lourtuais, Portuais and Guen have a wilder, more secluded, feel and are also worth visiting.
 Towards the end of the large beach at Lortuais, there is a 550 yard (500m) strip (if you pardon the pun) where nude bathing is permitted.